voxpupuli/puppet-r10k/README.md

 ~~~
 _Note: PE2 only requires the .mcollective file as the default auth was psk_
 ##Support

+# Webhook Support

+For version control systems that use web driven post-receive processes you can use the example webhook included in this module.
+This webhook currently only runs on Puppet Enterprise and uses mcollective to automatically synchronize your environment across multiple masters.
+The webhook must be configured on the respective "control" repository a master that has mco installed and can contact the other masters in your fleet.

 Please log tickets and issues at our [Projects site](https://github.com/acidprime/r10k/issues)